 One of the common mistakes that many manufacturers make is not expecting more out of their electronic contract manufacturing partner.
-There are many electronic contract manufacturers out there that will do the bare minimum — meaning that they will limit the assembly that they do based on whatever documentation and instructions are provided to them.
+Many electronic contract manufacturers out there will do the bare minimum, meaning that they will limit the assembly that they do base on whatever documentation and instructions are provided to them.
 However, an electronic contract manufacturing partner should do more than just this.

 When looking for an electronic contract manufacturer to work with, find out if they will do the following:

 Don’t work with an electronic contract manufacturing partner that doesn’t care.
 Look for a partner that takes a proactive approach to understand the inner workings of what they are assembling.
-The more that they know about the product’s functionality and end use, the more effectively they’ll be able to put it together.
+The more they know about the product’s functionality and end-use, the more effectively they’ll put it together.

-A reliable partner will make sure that the part is electrically correct as well as manufacturable instead of just following the instructions that you have provided.
+A reliable partner will make sure that the part is electrically correct and manufacturable instead of just following the instructions you have provided.
 They should make recommendations to help enhance your products’ manufacturability if possible.
-For example, they should be able to look through the complete design plan of your product and pinpoint any potential issues as well as offer solutions to those issues.
+For example, they should be able to look through the complete design plan of your product, pinpoint any potential issues, and offer solutions to those issues.
 If you have an electronic contract partner that doesn’t look for potential problems, then there’s always the risk that they will manufacture parts to a product that may end up not functioning the way it should.